delphidabbler/codesnip/README.md

 So, `belvedere` is planned to be a ground-up rebuild - a fresh start.

-Now, the `belvedere` branch contains all the old code - it was branched off CodeSnip 4.19.0's code base - **but** new development will take place in a new folder.
+Now, the `belvedere` branch contains all the old code - it was branched off CodeSnip 4.19.0's code base (since updated with v4.20.0 changes) - **but** new development will take place in a new folder.
 Some of the old code may be used where it's suitable: it will be copied into the the new folder structure as required.

 And will this attempt succeed where the others have failed?
 Who knows - I just think that it's got more of a chance than the other attempts!
 Regardless this is a long term project and CodeSnip 4 will continue to be developed.